Big Pigeon - Pottawattamie County, Iowa

 • Sicily, 1943 - Operation Husky landings 9 July, campaign ended 17 August.

-• Salerno, 1943 - Operation Avalanche landings 9 September.
-(British Eighth Army landed at Messina and Taranto.)
+• Salerno, 1943 - Operation Avalanche landings 9 September by US Fifth Army.
+(British Eighth Army landed at Messina and Taranto and then joined up with the Fifth Army.)

-• The Italian campaign bogged down near the Gustav Line in the winter of 1943-44.
+• Winter 1943–44 - The Italian campaign bogged down near the Gustav Line between Naples and Rome.

-• Anzio, 1944 - Operation Shingle landings 22 January bogged down.
-Beachhead breakout in May.
+• Anzio, 1944 - Operation Shingle landings 22 January south of Rome soon bogged down.
+Beachhead breakout in late May.

-• The Italian campaign bogged down near the Gothic line in the winter of 1944-45.
+• Winter 1944–45 - The Italian campaign bogged down in and near the Gothic Line.

 The Mediterranean Theater - Italy